Keeping your family well on the move – First Aid essentials

-Marking World First Aid Day on 8 September 2018, we are sharing with you this special addition of family travel advice focused on how you can be prepared as a parent with your own first aid kit for minor ailments.
+Marking World First Aid Day on 8 September, we are sharing with you this special edition of family travel advice focused on how you can be prepared as a parent with your own first aid kit for minor ailments.

 This is part of our Family Travel Advice Series – see more great tips on how to travel with your kids and products to make your travels easier.